dominayo/Samusky-Scrypto-Challenge/README.md

 **How to Enter**

--Fork this repository
+- Fork this repository

--Clone the forked repository on your local environment
+- Clone the forked repository on your local environment

--Start a new Scrypto project
+- Start a new Scrypto project

--Before the 25 April deadline, commit and push your project folder and create a pull request
+- Before the 25 April deadline, commit and push your project folder and create a pull request

 **T&Cs:**

--Your entry must be built with Scrypto.
+- Your entry must be built with Scrypto.

--The competition starts on 25 April 2022.
+- The competition starts on 25 April 2022.
 All entries must be submitted no later than 27 June 2022.

--Final selection of the winners rests solely with the judges.
+- Final selection of the winners rests solely with the judges.

--The first place winner transfers sole rights for his/her blueprint to the Samusky project.
+- The first place winner transfers sole rights for his/her blueprint to the Samusky project.
 The other entrants, including 2nd and 3rd place winners, retain full rights to their code.

--Winners must provide their full name and KYC details to receive the prizes.
+- Winners must provide their full name and KYC details to receive the prizes.

--Distribution of prizes and extension of any offer to join the team is at the sole discretion of the competition organiser.
+- Distribution of prizes and extension of any offer to join the team is at the sole discretion of the competition organiser.

--If the judges deem no single entry to be a viable prototype, they reserve the right to declare no winners.
+- If the judges deem no single entry to be a viable prototype, they reserve the right to declare no winners.
 Note: this clause will only be invoked in good faith.
 All submissions will be public via Github Pull Requests, allowing anyone to verify this.